 For example, a DSO of 85 days could be the industry standard in a high-end industrial products manufacturer with commercial customers, expensive pricing, and low-frequency purchases, whereas 85 days would be a concerning figure for a company in the clothing retail industry.

-Methods to Lower Days Sales Outstanding (DSO)
+How to Lower Days Sales Outstanding (DSO)?

 - Decline Payments via Credit (or Offer Incentives such as Discounts for Cash Payments)